Ardhavatrao: Appearances

 The puppet appeared in Indian films, notably in the 1963 Hindi film Akeli Mat Jaiyo, where Ardhavatrao, operated by Yeshwant Padhye, shared the screen with actor Rajendra Kumar.
 It later featured in the 1983 film Mahan alongside Bollywood superstar Amitabh Bachchan.

+Its appearance in the Lijjat Papad ad, shot in the 1980s, remains one of India's most memorable commercials.
+In 1993, Ardhavatrao was appeared in Mahesh Kothare's horror film Zapatlela.

 In 2016, the Padhye family celebrated Ardhavatrao's centenary with global performances in 13 countries and a special show titled Ardhavatrao 100 Not Out on Zee Marathi.
 In 2020, Ardhavatrao was featured in the show Gharat Basale Saare.

-In popular culture

-Ardhavatrao's influence extends to Indian advertising and cinema.
-Ardhavatrao was appeared in Mahesh Kothare's 1993 film Zapatlela.
-Its appearance in the Lijjat Papad ad, shot in the 1980s, remains one of India's most memorable commercials.